Commercial insurance renewal checklist

 Did you purchase or sell commercial vehicles?

 Businesses that bought or sold a business vehicle will need to adjust their commercial auto insurance coverage if they haven’t already done so.
-In addition, businesses may need to add hired and non-owned auto insurance if employees use personal vehicles for business purposes.
+In addition, businesses may need to add hired and non-owned auto insurance (HNOA) if employees use personal vehicles for business purposes.
 Personal auto insurance policies typically don’t cover work-related driving.
 A change to the company’s travel radius could also trigger an increase or decrease in coverage need.

 Compare policies with Insureon